 Step #3.
 A warning message will pop up, “some_name.saver is from an unidentified developer.
 Are you sure you want to open it?”
 Click “Open.”

 Step #4.
 Your “System Preferences” will automatically start in your Screen Saver window.
-With it, you will get a dialogue box asking to install the selected screen saver for the current users or for all users on your Mac.
+With it, you will get a dialogue box asking to install the selected screensaver for the current users or all users on your Mac.
 Check the appropriate box and click on “Install.”

-Method 2: Here is How to Add Screensaver via Screen Saver Folder in Mac OS X:
+How to Add Screensaver via Screen Saver Folder on Mac

 This method works for the files having the extension of, “.qtz.”